 Michael J. Spellberg, Ph.D.

-Dr. Michael Spellberg is a registered patent agent with a significant background in cancer immunology and molecular biology.
+Dr. Spellberg’s research background is in cancer immunology and molecular biology.
 Prior to joining the firm, Dr. Spellberg served as a postdoctoral research fellow for Dr. Carl Novina at the Dana Farber Cancer Institute, where he used cutting-edge CRISPR technology in the development of tools to epigenetically modify cancer cells and immune cells as a novel therapy.

 - Panelist, "Career Workshop," University of Massachusetts Medical School RNA Therapeutics Conference, June 27, 2018